Git Yer Spuds In! – Planting Potatoes

-Planting potatoes, also known in some places as spuds, is a great way to stretch your food dollars by adding an easy grower to your garden?
-In addition to being tasty and healthful, potatoes are easy to grow and store, making them a hit with those just starting out.
-And you will be on your way to self-sufficiency.
+Planting potatoes, also known in some places as spuds, is a great way to stretch your food dollar.
+In addition to being tasty and healthful, potatoes are easy to grow and store, making them a hit with just about everyone.

 Many people buy long storage-variety seed potatoes from a local garden store in late spring.
-Seed potatoes are really just a small (or new) potato harvested young.
-Each “seed” should have at least one, but preferably two or three “eyes” or buds.
-This is where each new potato shoot begins.
+Seed potatoes are really just a small potato harvested young.
+Each ‘seed’ should have at least one, but preferably two or three ‘eyes’ or buds.

-If you plant on ground level, plant potatoes in rows about 2 feet apart, placing each ‘seed’ potato 12 -16 inches apart.
+If you plant on ground level, plant these ‘seeds’ in rows about 2 feet apart, placing each one 12 -16 inches apart.
 Mix in plenty of peat moss to help with acidity since potatoes like a 6.0-6.5 pH.
 Peat moss is available in big, light weight compressed bales at nurseries or a hardware like Home Depot.
 It will help loosen the soil, too.

-In a 4′ x 4′ box, ( 48″ x 48″), you can plant 25 cut pieces (5 x 5) in a grid 8″ apart.
-Plant them 6 inch deep.
+In a 4′ x 4′ raised bed, you can plant 16 pieces with eyes in a grid – 4 rows of 4 pieces.
+Plant them 6-7 inches deep.
 Place it with the cut side down so the ‘eyes’ are facing up.
 Cover them over with dirt.
-This will give you 25 plants with many potatoes under each plant at harvest.
+This will give you 16 plants with many spuds under each plant at harvest.

-It takes about 2 weeks for the sprouts to reach up to where they peek out of the soil.
-As the sun warms the soil, the sprouts will seek light.
+It takes 2-3 weeks for the sprouts to reach up to where they peek out of the soil.
+As the sun warms the soil, the sprouts grow faster seeking light.
 They need full sunlight to do their best.

-Be patient… With green healthy leaves on top you can be sure the your potatoes are growing underneath.
-When your plant flowers (some varieties don’t) that’s when the tubers really start to swell up and that’s when you’ll want to give extra water and feed once or twice with a liquid manure such as fish emulsion.
+Be patient… With green healthy leaves on top you can be sure the your spuds are growing underneath.
+When your plant flowers (some varieties don’t), that’s when the tubers really start to swell up and that’s when you’ll want to give extra water and feed once or twice with a liquid manure such as fish emulsion.

 Potatoes will sometimes rise to the soil surface as they develop.
-If the potato skin is exposed to the sun, it will turn green with a toxin called solanine.
+If the skin is exposed to the sun, it will turn them green (more on this below).

-Best thing to do is to push some additional soil or packed, wet leaves around the plants to form a hill, thus keeping the spuds covered.
-The leaves also help retain moisture for less watering.
+Best thing to do is to push some additional soil over and around the plants to form a hill, thus keeping the spuds covered.
+Leaf mulch also helps retain moisture for less watering.

-Two of my favorite varieties are Yukon Gold and Red Pontiac.
+Two of my favorite varieties are Yukon Gold and Red Pontiac (above).
 Both are extra good keepers, and Red Pontiac does well in heavy soils.
 Pontiac Red also makes the best “new” potatoes.
 Lightly boil them, and add butter, salt and pepper, and parsley.
 Yum!

 If you’ll be storing most of the late potatoes, choose a warm, dry day after a period of little or no rain.
 Cloudy days are even better, since too much light turns newly dug potatoes green.

-Either a 5-6 pronged potato fork or a pointed shovel does a good job of digging, but stay way out at the edge and move closer until you find spuds.
+Either a 5 or 6 pronged fork or a pointed shovel does a good job of digging, but stay way out at the edge and move closer until you find spuds.
 You can dig deep enough next to a hill to raise the entire hill at one time.
 If you injure a few, don’t fret: just put them aside for the evening meal; they won’t keep.
 Be gentle.
 Each bruise lowers the storage quality.

-Leave the potatoes outdoors for an hour or so to dry.
+Leave the potatoes outdoors in the shade for several hours to dry.
 During that time most of the soil stuck on them should also drop off.
 Don’t wash the potatoes; it’s hard to get them really dry afterward.
 You may use a soft brush but don’t break the skin.

-Put the potatoes in the dark after they’ve dried in the open for a short time.
+Put the potatoes in the dark after they’ve dried.

 Move the potatoes to a much cooler, dark place for winter storage.
 Experts recommend 35 to 40 degree F with moderate humidity and ventilation.
 If these standards are met in your basement or root cellar, you can expect mature potatoes to store for up to eight months.
 Higher temperatures will mean quicker sprouting and shriveling.
 Don’t stack them higher than 6-8″ in a bin with open sides.